doivglser/mindevenviro-fanciful/README.md

 installed # The list of the installed components.

+Oct2017.mac_recieves_dhcp_lease # Depends on shi3lD.sh, a list of working MAC's addresses.

+Oct2017.mac_no_dhcp_lease # Depends on shi3lD.sh, a list of NOT working MAC's addresses.

+wH0rUNSon # Depends on sCRYPtUPdater.sh, writes the username and the host with a timestamp.

 * in /usr/local/bin

 shi3lD.sh # Changes MAC's Snort and ClamAV UP status.